softwarefactory-project/sf-infra/roles/rdo/quay/README.md

   tags.
 The pruning script will check the DLRN API endpoint for those tags, and add the tags and those hashed tags they point to to a keep list, so they will not be expired even if they are older than `prune_days`.
+- `quay_allow_empty_extended_keeplist`: Controls the behavior when users submit an empty list of protected image tags.
+By default, the pruner script rejects an empty list for protected image tags.
+Setting this value to `true` enables the script to accept an empty list.
+Default value is `false`.

 This is an example configuration: